raspberrypilearning/comic-character/en/step_4.md

 --- /task ---

+You will also use the DOM to select the `<span>` element from your display section so you can update it.

 --- task ---

+Declare another variable `valueDisplay`.

+Use a `document.querySelector` method to search for an HTML element with the provided `id` name that has `-span` as a part of it.

-this selects an element with an id derived from the provided id parameter by appending -span.
-The selected element is stored in the variable valueDisplay.
+The selected element will be stored in the variable displaySection.

 --- code ---
 ---
 language: js
 filename: script.js
 line_numbers: true
-line_number_start: 15
+line_number_start: 25
-line_highlights: 17
+line_highlights: 30
 ---

     // Update Create Comic Display function